Q & A

-I have been advised to write ‘without prejudice’ to my employers proposing we reach a settlement agreement, I have looked for a template letter for this as I want to word it correctly, any help would be appreciated.
+I have been advised to write ‘without prejudice’ to my employers proposing we reach a settlement agreement.
+I am looking for a template letter for this as I want to word it correctly.
+Any help would be appreciated.

 No problem.
 Try https://www.monacosolicitors.co.uk/without-prejudice-letter-example/.
 Good luck!

-I was asked on the 13th may if iwould take voluntary redundancy.
-My employer said he would give me till we met on the friday16th for my decision.
-He offered me a package of 12wks pay and a very good reference.
-That then changed on the 16th .
-He then said because i had made a few mistakes in my work, if i wanted to i could have a final warning and come back to work,but, if i make another mistake i go with nothing.
+I was asked two weeks ago if I would take voluntary redundancy.
+My employer said he would give me till we met 3 days later for my decision.
+He offered me a package of 12 weeks pay and a very good reference.
+That then changed when we met.
+He then said that because I had made a few mistakes in my work, if I wanted to I could have a final warning and come back to work, but if I made another mistake, I would go with nothing.

-I admit he had spoken to me about this a couple of times,but i have never had a written warning,should that come before a final.i have never signed anything.
-For the last 6 days he is also now advertising my job as an apprenticeship,can he do this ,i have not officially left yet.
-Sue Boon
+I admit he had spoken to me about this a couple of times,but I have never had a written warning.
+Should that come before a final?
+For the last 6 days he is also now advertising my job as an apprenticeship.
+Can he do this when I have not officially left yet?

-Hi Sue, normally you should get a normal warning before you get a final warning, unless the conduct is so bad as to warrant an instant final warning.
-But advertising your job is tantamount to constructive dismissal, if you can prove that it is in fact your job which they are advertising.
-So long as you’ve been employed for over 2 years, you will probably have a tribunal claim here, or for a modest fixed fee we’d be able to negotiate an exit package for you.
+However, advertising your job is tantamount to constructive dismissal, if you can prove that it is in fact your job which they are advertising.
+So long as you’ve been employed with the same company for over 2 years, you may be able to make a tribunal claim for this.
+Alternatively, for a modest fixed fee we’d be able to negotiate an exit package for you.

-I have worked at my job for 9 years and have had to operations to repair tendons.
+I have worked at my job for 9 years and have had two operations to repair tendons.
 Due to this I am no longer to do my normal job duties.
 My employer is trying to dismiss me on capability grounds.
-I have been doing a different job withing my work department which I can cope with which is on a light duties scale, I have been doing this for 3 years plus and have now been told they want to redeploy myself.
+I have been doing a different job within my work department which I can cope with which is on a light duties scale.
+I have been doing this for 3 years plus and have now been told they want to redeploy me.
 At the end of redeployment if no job occurs they will dismiss me with no pay out.

 The thing that angers me is why redeploy me when I have done a different job role for over 3 years?
-I have asked for a compromise agreement (voluntary severance) but my employer says no as my normal job post is still there.
+I have asked for a settlement agreement (voluntary severance) but my employer says no, as my normal job post is still there.
 I have not done my original post for 4 years now and will never return to my original post, so therefore in my eyes my original post is no longer mine, so I should be entitled to a severance package.
 I only signed a redeployment register as my manger threatened to terminate my contract if refused to do so.
 Any help on this matter please?
-Many thanks, Robert.
+Many thanks.

-In a nutshell yes, they can do this, because its not what is in your contract which matters, its what you are doing in practice.
+In a nutshell yes, they can do this, because in this case, it’s not what is in your contract which matters, it’s what you are doing in practice.
 However, if you can prove that they deliberately moved you to the new role just so they could make you redundant then you’d have a good claim for constructive dismissal.
-We could ask some searching questions for you off the record and try to hammer out a settlement agreement.

 I have just been signed off work for 2 weeks due to stress.
 I work for a large company as a project manager and my job was made redundant in January this year.
 They have tried to find me an alternative, but this has failed on couple of occasions.
 I then took on a temporary assignment, which keeps being extended for couple of weeks at a time, but there are no permanent opportunities.